apache/hadoop/hadoop-tools/hadoop-aws/src/site/markdown/tools/hadoop-aws/s3guard.md

 over a few minutes: a briefly overloaded table will not be throttled, but the rate cannot be sustained.

-The load on a table isvisible in the AWS console: go to the DynamoDB page for the table and select the "metrics" tab.
+The load on a table is visible in the AWS console: go to the DynamoDB page for the table and select the "metrics" tab.
 If the graphs of throttled read or write requests show that a lot of throttling has taken place, then there is not